KameiB/RLCraft_Translatable/mods/README.md

 ### [Roguelike Dungeons](https://github.com/KameiB/minecraft-roguelike)
 > Replaced following NBT tags: "Name" -> "LocName" and "Lore" -> "rldLocLore" to make them translatable.
-> Made lang keys for all possible custom item name combinations, so they can be saved in "LocName" tag.
+> Made lang keys for all possible custom item name combinations, so they can be saved in the "LocName" tag.
 > Command messages made translatable.